kubewarden/rfc/rfc/0026-unified-admission-controller-chart.md

   A migration guide and/or automation script must be provided.
 - **Controller code changes**: the controller gains new responsibility for creating default resources.
-This adds complexity to the codebase and requires thorough testing of the periodic applier logic.
+This adds complexity to the codebase and requires thorough testing of the watch-based applier logic.
 - **Cleanup scope complexity**: the applier uses label selectors to identify stale managed default resources for deletion.
 A misconfigured or stale label can lead to unintended deletions.
-Mitigation: ownership labels are Helm-templated and immutable once set; safety is enforced by requiring **all the ownership label before deletion.
+Mitigation: ownership labels are Helm-templated and immutable once set; safety is enforced by requiring \*\*all the ownership label before deletion.
 - **Destructive PolicyServer disable**: disabling the managed `default` PolicyServer is a destructive operation.
 Once the applier deletes the